proengineer-wes/AI-Document-Processor/README.md

 The intent is for this base use case to be updated by the developer to meet the specific customer's use case.

 ### Run the Pipeline
-The default pipeline processes PDFs from the azure storage account bronze container by extracting their text using Doc Intelligence, sending the text results to Azure OpenAI along with prompt instructions to create a summary JSON.
-Write the output JSON to blob storage gold container.
-The system prompt and user prompt can be updated in a prompts.yaml file.
+The default pipeline processes PDFs from the azure storage account bronze container by extracting their text using Azure Document Intelligence, sending the text results to Azure OpenAI along with prompt instructions to create a summary JSON.
+Then we write the output JSON to blob storage silver container.
+The system prompt and user prompt can be updated in data/prompts.yaml file, which gets uploaded to the `prompts` container in the Azure Storage account.

 - Verify Function App deployment.
 Navigate to the function app overview page and confirm functions are present
 - Update the `prompts.yaml` file in the prompts container of the storage account with your desired prompt instructions for the pipeline